IMAGE ABOVE FROM ABC NEWS

-Once healthy children and young adults are falling victim to this severe flu strain prompting parents to fear the worse when it comes to theirs or their child’s flu symptoms.
+And in previous years, once healthy children and young adults fell victim to severe circulating flu strains prompting parents this year to fear the worse when it comes to theirs or their child’s flu symptoms.

 Who can blame them.
-Flu symptoms can last 2 weeks, and most patients are told to go home and rest as antibiotics don’t help fight the flu and symptoms will resolve on their own.
-This is true, but then why are some people dying?
+Flu symptoms can last up to 2 weeks, and most patients are told to go home and rest as antibiotics do not help fight the flu and symptoms will usually “resolve on their own.”
+This is true, but then why are some people..healthy people…dying?

 What are the symptoms of the flu?